ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 - **Batch:**

-  Statistical analysis:
+  Statistical summary:
-    Perform a statistical analysis
-    (see *Export Data → Computed statistics (\*.tsv)* for multiple measurements stored on disk.
+    Assemble a statistical summary for multiple datasets on disk (similar to *Export Data* → *Computed statistics (\*.tsv)*, but for datasets that are not loaded in the current analysis).
+See the :ref:`statistical summary quick guide <sec_qg_batch_stats>` for more information.

 - **Preferences:**